 NOTE: Overleaf does not provide sufficient mechanisms to store information defined as confidential or sensitive by Rice University Policy Number: 808, “Protection of University Data and Information,” stored in the system.
 Overleaf should not be used to store, share, or publish personally identifiable information, or any other private information.
 Please refer to Policy 808 for descriptions of confidential and sensitive information.

-Join a community of over 1116 authors at Rice University
+Join a community of authors at Rice University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!